Lightstreamer/Lightstreamer-kafka-connector/examples/docker/README.md

 1. Copy into the [`resources`](resources/) folder any customizable Kafka Connector resource, such as:
    - `adapters.xml`
    - `log4j.properties` (or any other referenced log configuration file)
-   - Loocal schema, key store, and trust store files referenced in `adapters.xml`
+   - Local schema, key store, and trust store files referenced in `adapters.xml`

 2. Run the following: